 Note that the PAN ID is set to FFFF, indicating no particular PAN.
-Prior to transmission, ensure all devices select the same frequency channel.
+During initialization, ensure all devices select the same frequency channel.
 The data handle in +MDAR is ignored; the current macDSN value is used and then incremented.

 Receiving Packets (long address mode)